vEnhance/1802/src/triple.typ

 == [TEXT] Cylindrical coordinates

-There's actually nothing new happening here --- it's just polar coordinates with $z$ tacked on.
+There's actually nothing new happening here --- it's just polar coordinates with $z$ tacked on.#footnote[ Technically, we maybe should use a different letter for the new $z$, but since they're equal we just use the same letter in both places.
+  Also, in principle, I could also introduce a notation $(r, theta, z)_"cyl"$ analogous to $(r, theta)_"pol"$, but I don't think I'll have a need to do so.
+]
 The transition map
 $ (r, theta, z) |-> (x, y, z)$ is given by
 $